Q. Why isn’t my publication list accurate?

 The article is available online but not yet indexed in Web of Science

-Meta-Data for the Weizmann publication database is harvested weekly from Web of Science.
-An article won’t show up on your publication page until it has been indexed by Web of Science and harvested by the library.
+Metadata for the Weizmann Research Publications Database (WRPD) is harvested daily from Web of Science.
+An article won’t show up on your publication page until it has been indexed by Web of Science and harvested by the Library -- or added manually because you update us first.

 Weizmann is not listed as your Institutional Affiliation

-The automatic harvesting mechanism currently uses the Institutional Affiliation field in Web of Science to identify titles for harvesting.
-If you were affiliated with a different institution at the time the article was published or did not list Weizmann, the title will not be included in the automatic update.
-If you want the title to be added, report the article title and DOI to the library and it will be included in the next harvest.
+The automatic harvesting mechanism depends on the Institutional Affiliation field in Web of Science to identify titles for harvesting.
+If you were affiliated with a different institution at the time the article was published or did not list Weizmann, the publication will not be included in the automatic update.
+If you want to get the publication added, send the article title and DOI to the Library and it will be added manually.

-Author name inaccuracies or inconsistencies in the Weizmann Publication Database (WPD) come directly from databases, indexes, and lists everywhere including Web of Science, Google Scholar, and PubMed.
+Author name inaccuracies or inconsistencies in the WRPD come directly from databases, indexes, and lists everywhere including Web of Science, Google Scholar, and PubMed.

-Library staff invest time in cleaning and updating the WPD in order to provide more accurate information to scientists’ publication web sites, however we cannot update Web of Science or any other index.
+Library staff are constantly cleaning and updating the WRPD in order to provide more accurate information to scientists’ publication web sites, however we do not have sufficient staff to update Web of Science or any other outside database.

-The HR database sometimes changes the identification number (PersonalID) associated with an employee when their status changes.
+The Weizmann Human Resources database sometimes changes the identification number (PersonID) associated with an employee when their status changes

 This problem is internal to Weizmann.
 Since the Library is not informed of such changes, it is possible for one group of articles to be associated with an old Personal ID and another group of articles to be associated with a new Personal ID.
-We are working with HR to find a solution.
-Meanwhile, if your status has changed at Weizmann, please check if your Personal ID changed, too.
+HR has not been able to provide a solution.
+Therefore, if your status has changed at Weizmann, please check if your Personal ID changed, too.
 If it has, notify the Library.

 What else can you do?